jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 Note that to transfer HF orbitals, the data in 'Alpha Orbital Energies' and 'Beta Orbital Energies' section should be genuine orbital energies, since BDF program will use these values.
 Random values (like zero) will affect SCF computations and thus it cannot converge in 1 cycle (or even fails to converge).
 This is totally different with other quantum chemistry software packages where only orbitals are useful and orbital energies are useless.
 When transferring NOs, the occupation numbers in 'Alpha Orbital Energies' section do not affect subsequent computations.

-To transfer MOs from BDF back to Gaussian, see [4.5.11 bdf2fch](#4511-bdf2fch).
+To transfer MOs from BDF back to Gaussian, see [bdf2fch](#4511-bdf2fch).

 ## 4.5.19 fch2cfour
-Generate CFOUR files (ZMAT, OLDMOS, GENBAS and ECPDATA).
+Generate CFOUR files (ZMAT, OLDMOS, GENBAS and ECPDATA, if ECP is used).
 One example is shown below
 ```
 fch2cfour h2o.fch
 ```

 This is used for transferring R(O)HF or UHF orbitals.
 One should first read the Cartesian coordinates from the CFOUR output and write a .gjf file to perform the single point calculation.
 Then use `fch2cfour` to generate CFOUR files, otherwise the molecular orientations of two programs will not be the same.
+Please use CFOUR v2.1 (or higher), since older versions of CFOUR (like v1.0 or v2.00beta) could not correctly read MOs from the file OLDMOS.

 ## 4.5.20 fch2com
 Generate a Molpro .com file from a Gaussian .fch(k) file, with alpha MOs written in a .a file.
 One example is shown below